 How To Use It

 After installation a new icon will appear in the Firefox tool bar as shown above.
 Clicking on it reveals the options to pin- or unpin a website (if it is TLS protected) and to open a tab to show all sites that have previously been pinned.
 When the fingerprint of the certificate (or the public key to be precise) changes, the add-on will interrupt the loading process and issue a warning as shown in the second image.
 If things look fine, the new certificate can be accepted with a button at the bottom.
-Obviously, my approach is TNO (Trust No One) so I wouldn’t expect anything else from you, which is why I’ve made the source code available on Gitlab here.
-Comments and suggestions are very welcome, either here or in the ‘issues’ section on Gitlab.
+Obviously, my approach is TNO (Trust No One) so I wouldn’t expect anything else from you, which is why I’ve made the source code available on Codeberg here.
+Comments and suggestions are very welcome, either here or in the ‘issues’ section on Codeberg.
 Enjoy!